MetzinAround/practical-classroom-workshop/course/formatting_text.md

 nav_order: 2
 ---

-git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.